GIGA-Money/pyBeautifulSOAPWebScraperProject/README.md

     *The current state allows me to connect and perform table creations, and table drops.
     *however alterations and insertions are not completing as intended *looking into what it takes to do an insert.

+*log: 11/18/19: I moved develop2 to the master branch and removed the develop branch.

 #install notes:
 	*if pip install does not cooperate while in pycharm do the following: